Snowiiii/Pumpkin/docs/config/authentication.md

 :::

 #### `elytra`: Boolean
-Weather to use player elytras or not.
+Whether to use player elytras or not.

 :::code-group
 ```toml [features.toml] {3}